Pasqualecoder/github-commit-updater/README.md

 - Your Git repository path is correct and accessible from the script location.

 - Your virtual environment is activated when running the bot.

-- You have installed the required Python packages as specified in the installation steps.

 The Telegram Git Commit Bot is a useful tool for staying updated on your Git repository's commits and changes.
 Enjoy using it to streamline your development workflow.